SaremS/ReinforcementLearning/README.md

 # ReinforcementLearning

-Julia implementation of common RL algorithms.
+Julia implementation of RL algorithms.

 Implemented so far are:
 - Vanilla Policy Gradient